About News Events Shop Instagram Contact

 Hyperallergic

-de Vries is a poet of barbed brevity, brutal idiom, figgety desire and delicious deadpan, like fresh white spit on a patent leather shoe.
+De Vries is a poet of barbed brevity, brutal idiom, figgety desire and delicious deadpan, like fresh white spit on a patent leather shoe.
 What can you do but hold up your fist of horns and believe her entirely?

 Jack Underwood

-My obliques hurt from fighting crime
+My obliques hurt from fighting crim

 but my shadow, she’s got no chill

-doesn’t appreciate ‘beauty’
+Doesn’t appreciate ‘beauty’

-she, who gave one (1) star
+She, who gave one (1) star

 to the waterpark, after slipping and falling